cydrobolt/ventib/README.md

 Ventib uses speech pattern analysis to provide statistics based on users’ real-time speech habits.
 Ventib analyses the content, location, and timing of your speech.

-Chart.js and Google Maps' geotagging API are used to locate, graph, and extrapolate users’ speech
+Chart.js and Google Maps' geotagging API are used to locate, graph, and extrapolate users’ speech.

 ## Running Ventib
 Using a virtualenv3 is highly recommended.